WendyFell/cse210-02/README.md

 If a player has more than 0 points they decide if they want to keep playing.
 If a player decides not to play again the game is over.

-Need to draw a card-function in dealer class
-Need to ask player to guess higher or lower-input with variable in dealer class Need to draw another card-function in dealer class Evaluate if guess is true or false-function in dealer Score guess-function in dealer
-Ask player to play again-input with variable in dealer class